tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/购买指南_intl.md

 - A voice DAU is counted when a user enters a room in the application.
 The total number of voice DAUs is based on deduplicated openIDs (openID is a unique user identifier in the application; one user is associated with one openID).
 - Voice duration is calculated based on the time a user enters and exits the room.
 If user A enters a voice room at 12:00, user B enters the room at 12:30, and both of them exit the room at 12:40, the duration of voice use would be 50 minutes in total (40 minutes for user A and 10 minutes for user B).

-## Voice Messaging and Speech-to-text Service
+## Voice Messaging and Speech-to-text Converter
-Voice messaging and speech-to-text service is billed by voice messaging DAUs.
+Voice messaging and speech-to-text converter billings are based on voice message DAUs.

-### Price List
+### Rates

 <table>
    <tr>